trec-dd/trec-dd-jig/README.md

 - How to run the scorers
     + Preprocessing

         `preprocess.py` is used to extract results before (including) certain iteration from a complete run file.

         ```shell
           >$ python preprocess.py -run=run_file_path -ct=cutoff -qrel=qrel_file_path
         ```
-           - where `ct` is the the cutoff value for current evaluation. `ct=3` means only the first 3 iteration will be used for evaluation.
+        - where `ct` is the the cutoff value for current evaluation. `ct=3` means only the first 3 iterations will be used for evaluation.

     + Average Cube Test (ACT) and Cube Test (CT)